isabella232/apps-documentation/apps.md

 ***name*** - A user facing name that will be displayed for your app.

 ***description*** - A user facing description of what your app does.

+***account_types*** - What type of account should this app connect with when installed?
+It can be either "company" or "user"

 ***signal_url*** - The URL where signals will be posted for this app.
 See more on signals [here](signals.md)